-EC president Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy
+EC President Von der Leyen tells Davos countries of future “don't need oil and gas”, Ukraine’s fight is defining moment for global democracy

 The US has already banned imports of Russian crude, but the US is a net exporter of oil and cutting off Russian supplies will have little consequence for the US or Russia.

 She added that the war in Ukraine has strengthened Europe’s determination to quickly get rid of Russian fossil fuels as part of the club’s Green Deal.
-Von der Leyen emphasised that as part of the green transition while dependence on oil and coal will fall, the need for other materials will rise and specifically named lithium, silicon metal or rare earth permanent magnets which are required for batteries, chips, electric vehicles or wind turbines.
+Von der Leyen emphasised that as part of the green transition, while dependence on oil and coal will fall, the need for other materials will rise and specifically named lithium, silicon metal or rare earth permanent magnets which are required for batteries, chips, electric vehicles or wind turbines.
 Russia provides many of these inputs as well, including palladium and nickel, which are key components for electric vehicles (EV) manufacture and over which Russia has a near monopoly.

-The head of the EU’s executive arm said: “We rely on a handful of producers in the world.
-So, we must avoid falling into the same trap as with oil and gas.”